satsbet/satsbet/README.md

 # The `-d` tells docker to run this in the background
 docker compose up -d

+cd apps/web
+# copy the example env file
+cp .env.example .env
 # get the postgres DB initialized to match our prisma schema.
-npx prisma migrate reset --force --schema apps/web/prisma/schema.prisma
+npx prisma migrate reset

 # 🔥 if you see "npm ERR! code ENOWORKSPACES", execute this:
 npx next telemetry disable